 Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of lung

-Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of the lung are relatively new classification entities which replace the now-defunct term bronchoalveolar carcinoma (BAC).
+Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of the lung have replaced the now-defunct term bronchoalveolar carcinoma (BAC).

 In 2011 the International Association for the Study of Lung Cancer (IASLC) and several other societies jointly revised the classification for adenocarcinoma of lung 13.
 The new classification strategy is based on a multidisciplinary approach to the diagnosis of lung adenocarcinoma.
 The terms bronchoalveolar carcinoma and mucinous and non-mucinous bronchoalveolar carcinoma have been rendered obsolete.